DC Angel Investors: Hidden Tips for Startup Success

 - Prepare Thoroughly: Anticipate tough questions regarding financials or market competition; practice responses ahead of time ensures readiness.

-- Stay Calm Under Pressure: Maintaining composure shows confidence; it reinforces belief in your vision even amidst challenging inquiries.
+- Stay Calm Under Pressure: Maintaining composure demonstrates confidence, reinforcing your belief in your vision even in the face of challenging questions.

 Pivoting Your Approach